 Transport improvements are vital to the creation of new homes and jobs, and can ensure that London's growth supports healthy lives.
-Our investment will help to create communities where homes on our land (50 per cent affordable since May 2016)
+Our investment will help to create communities where local amenities are within walking and cycling distance and public transport is available for longer journeys, protecting the environment and improving quality of life.

+10,000

+homes on our land

+(50 per cent affordable since May 2016)